 Resilience - In and Out of the Swimming Pool

-Olympic Swimmer Missy Franklin reflects on the roles of gratitude, optimism and grit when weathering the extreme ups and downs of her career and life
+Swimmer Missy Franklin's book 'Relentless Spirit' reflects on the roles of gratitude, optimism and grit when weathering Olympian storms

 MISSY FRANKLIN has been swimming competitively since the age of five, so it was a dream fulfilled when she won four gold medals and one bronze medal at the 2012 Olympic Games in London, breaking a 40-year world record.
 Combined with her 11 FINA World Championship medals, Franklin is the most decorated female swimmer in a single championship.
 The grit it takes to be so victorious sustained Franklin when her shoulder pain became so great that she was forced to retire, and she began sharing her discipline of gratitude as a way to maintain her resilience and mental health.
 Franklin is an inspiring mentor to young athletes and dreamers of all types, and consistently earns praise for her down-to-earth style and approachability.
 Her book Relentless Spirit chronicles how her upbringing fostered her achievement and how we can support the next generation of dreamers.